 All three blocs hated and feared each other and dreamed of world domination.
 Dai-Nippon was the weakest of the three in science and industry, though catching up fast… but it could play the other two off against each other in a way that the Alliance and the Central Powers simply couldn’t, given how their enmity was sealed with the blood of millions dead on both sides, with memories of hunger and agony and grief and hate.

 And hence baked into the cake, to coin a phrase.

 Which of the two Tokyo favored at any particular moment was pure unsentimental realpolitik, which they occasionally spiced up with coin-toss unpredictability just to keep Washington and Berlin guessing.

-Wilkie went on: “Our own sources say that Abteilung IIIb may really believe us, and may be sniffing around for confirmation on their own.
+Wilkie went on: “Our own sources say that Abteilung IIIb may really believe we have something and may be using their assets in Mongolia to sniff around for confirmation on their own.
 The Imperial Secret Police—”

 Which was Greater Germany’s other main intelligence organization, as the Federal Bureau of Security was here in the US with respect to the Black Chamber; one more foreign, one more domestic, but with enough overlap to have strong rivalries.

 “—accordingly think it’s all a conspiracy by the Americans and perfidious Albion to turn them against the Yekhe Khaan, who is of good German blood, and somehow to embroil them with the honorary-Nordic Japanese, and that Abteilung IIIb are being suckered by the treacherous Anglo-Saxon materialists.”